 Enjoy Summer Foods!

-Summer is a great time for enjoying the outdoors — and enjoying food outdoors.
-But whether you spend most of your time outside in the sun, or inside with the A/C offering you relief, you can still enjoy delicious, healthy, and festive summer foods safely.
+Summer is a great time to enjoy the outdoors and food outdoors.
+But whether you spend most of your time outside in the sun or inside with the AC offering you relief, you can still enjoy delicious, healthy, and festive summer foods safely.
 And if you’re able to share and celebrate with friends and loved ones, all the better!

 Tell us in the comments:

-• Do you have any favorite kinds of healthy summer food festivities?
+- Do you have any favorite kinds of healthy summer foods?

 Featured Image: iStock.com/Arx0nt